Table Of Contents

 Previously posted – Is Kombucha Good For Weight Loss

-Oat milk contains 130 calories per cup, 15 grams of carbohydrates, 2.5 grams of fat, 0 grams of saturated fat, 2 grams of fiber, 4 grams of protein, and 35 percent of your daily necessary calcium intake and 25 percent of your daily recommended vitamin D intake.
+Oat milk contains 130 calories per cup, along with 15 grams of carbohydrates, 2.5 grams of fat, 0 grams of saturated fat, 2 grams of fiber, 4 grams of protein, and 35 percent of your daily necessary calcium intake and 25 percent of your daily recommended vitamin D intake, according to the USDA.

 • Compared to almond milk, oat milk has a lot more calories.
 However, almond milk might be a better option to cut calories because it has only 60 calories per serving compared to its 120-calorie counterpart.